Javaabu/mobile-verification/docs/basic-usage/how-login-with-mobile-number.md

 ---
 title: How to Login with Mobile Number
-sidebar_position: 1.8
+sidebar_position: 1.6
 ---

 # How to Login with Mobile Number
 You can use this package to log in users with their mobile numbers.
-Before diving into the steps, let's see how the login process works.
+Before diving into the implementation steps, let's see how the login process works.

 ## Login Process
 The login process with mobile number works as follows: